 For some toilet models, the toilet seat-securing screws or bolts are on the same side as the bolts that connect the toilet to the wall.
-This is true for wall-mount toilets or one-piece toilets.
+This is true for wall-mount toilets.
 In this case, you will need to uninstall the entire toilet so you can access the screws or bolts used to tighten the seat.

 Re-align the toilet seat

 Before you can tighten the toilet seat back in place, check to make sure that it’s properly aligned with the rest of the toilet.
 In case it’s not, you will have to make the re-alignment yourself, and you can use several clamps to excellently do so.
 Once the seat has the perfect alignment, it’s now time for the next step, which involves using the tools we had earlier mentioned.